rsquaredacademy-education/DSCE_BAC/README.md

 ### R Packages

-Below are a list of R packages required for the workshop.
+Below are a list of R packages required for the workshop:

+#### First Day

 -   readr
 -   readxl